 And a few more suggestions…

 Don’t let things snowball.
 Have the conversation as soon as you reach your favor threshold; way before you become frustrated and resentful.
 Remember both you and your employer are responsible for the health of your relationship.
-If they cross your boundaries and you say nothing, you’re equally at fault.
+If they cross your boundaries and you don’t say anything, you’re equally at fault.

 Don’t bring your baggage from a previous job into your current job.
 Just because your last employer took advantage of you, doesn’t mean this one has the same intention.
 Give your employer the benefit of the doubt and come to the job creep conversation in good faith.